ran-huang/docusaurus-operator/docs/deploy-on-azure-aks.md

         --enable-ultra-ssd
     ```

-> **Warning:**
->
+:::danger Warning

-> About node pool scale-in:
+About node pool scale-in:
->
-> * You can manually scale in or out an AKS cluster to run a different number of nodes.
+* You can manually scale in or out an AKS cluster to run a different number of nodes.
 When you scale in, nodes are carefully [cordoned and drained](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) to minimize disruption to running applications.
 Refer to [Scale the node count in an Azure Kubernetes Service (AKS) cluster](https://docs.microsoft.com/en-us/azure/aks/scale-cluster).

 ## Configure StorageClass